 As you walk along the paths, do look out for the temples, the cottage and the grotto.
 Occasionally the garden hosts artworks on display for you to enjoy.
 The National Trust does a good job of maintaining the garden to the highest standard and preserving the buildings.
 If you live close enough to visit regularly, membership of the Trust will save you a small fortune in entrance fees.
 Your membership will also enable you to visit all the other National Trust properties too.

-When Henry Hoare purchased the estate, he must have seen the potential and, with the services of Capability Brown, produced this magnificent garden.
+When Henry Hoare purchased the estate, he must have seen the potential to create this magnificent garden.

 At the end of your walk, you can take refreshments at The Spread Eagle Inn or one of the cafes.
-If you would like to experience a video tour, please click here to see my video on YouTube.
+If you want to experience a video tour, please click here to see my video on YouTube.

 I hope that you will be able to visit Stourhead House and Garden and that I have given you a taste of the place.
 There is much to explore and enjoy.
 Please let me know if you have been by leaving a comment below.